reacharnab330/EVPopulation-Snowflake/README.md

 # Project Overview

-The project has only one component :
+The project has only one functional flow :
 1. Ingestion , processing along with data quality check implementation of sample JSON format data file ElectricVehiclePopulationData.json from Azure blob storage

 # Data Model